 By now you’ve probably met some locals and seen some places.
 Each one of the major cities in Transylvania has its own unique personality and a vibe that will intrigue you.
 And some, such as Cluj-Napoca or Sibiu, are easy to get to by plane, so they make for a perfect city break in Romania.
 The hip, trending and student town of Cluj-Napoca will contrast with the cultural charm of Sibiu or the medieval atmosphere of Brasov.
 All of them are rich in tourist sights, with plenty of spots to admire large, open squares or narrow cobbled-stoned streets to get lost and discover hidden gems.

 That’s it about the ‘must see’ sights of Transylvania.
-Our next list will cover the lesser known, off-the-beaten path spots that will take you on a deeper journey into Romanian culture.
-We’ll help you with all the planning, you just need to get here :)
+Our next blog post will cover the lesser known sights, off-the-beaten path spots that will take you on a deeper journey into Romanian culture.
+Included: hidden corners of natural paradise or what Prince Charles when he visits Romania.
+If you want to know when it will be out you can subscribe to our newsletter on the right side of this page.

 Your Romanian Friend